star-cats/blinky-dome/README.md

  project setup.

 **DEPENDENCY VERSION WARNING**: Since LX and P3LX don't follow any release/publishing process, we just rely on their latest HEAD checkouts (they don't do any git tags or release branches).
-If they change their API, we're SOL.
+If they change their API, we need to adjust.
 If you run into weird LX or P3LX compile errors, try checking out a previous version of them.
 As of June 18 2017, try:
   - lx: `git checkout ff98f6d54`
   - p3lx: `git checkout 9096d47b7`